nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 ## Output
 ![Image](https://github.com/nipune/Project-2/blob/main/Melb_House_price_predictaor/House%20Predictor.GIF)
-* To develop the user interface the following were used: Use HTML, Javascript and FLask to develop UI interface.
+* To develop the user interface the following were used: Use HTML, Javascript and FLask.
 This interface gives the end user an easy way to determine what the median house price is for a chosen suburb based on the selection criteria.
 ## Sources
 This Webinterface application development is inspired by Machine Learning & Data Science youtube video Tutorial by codebasics